 Corporate America is taking the gloves off in its campaign to end President Trump’s trade war.

-Editor’s note: The following was written by Jonathan Coppess, University of Illinois ag economist, for the Farmdoc Daily website as part of the university’s Gardner Policy Series.
+Editor’s note: The following was written by Todd Hubbs, University of Illinois ag economist, for the university’s Farmdoc Daily website Jan.
+22.